-5. Evaluation
+3. Evaluation

-Your final grade will depend on Problem Sets (10%), Class Participation (10%), a Midterm Exam (35%) and a Final Exam (45%).
+Your final grade will depend on Problem Sets (10%), Class Participation (10%), a Midterm Exam (25%) and a Final Exam (55%).

 The Problem Sets (of which there are 10) are each worth 1% of your final course grade.
-Of these 10 assessments, the grades from the two assessments where you scored the lowest will be replaced with the two assessments that you scored the highest.
-The purpose of dropping the two lowest grades is to accommodate situations where a student is unable to complete a problem set for reasons beyond their control.
+Of these 10 assessments, the lowest grade will be dropped and replaced by the highest.
+The purpose of dropping the lowest grades is to accommodate situations where a student is unable to complete a problem set for reasons beyond their control.
 As a result, no make-ups or extensions will be offered for problem sets.

 The problem sets will be graded on a completion basis (0/1 = incomplete, 0.5/1 = attempted some problems, 1/1 = attempted all problems).
-They will be posted on Quercus and must be submitted via Quercus by 10am on the day they are due, after which solutions will be posted.
+They will be posted on Quercus and must be submitted via Quercus by Noon on the day they are due, after which solutions will be posted.
 Given that the problem sets are graded on a completion basis, and that the lowest two problem sets are dropped, late problem sets will not be accepted.
 If you are unable to fully complete a problem set prior to the deadline, submitting a partially-complete problem set will earn you at least partial points.
 You may collaborate with classmates on the problem sets, but you must submit them individually.

 Class Participation will come in the form of participating in classroom experiments.
 The percentage of classroom experiments that you participate in is your grade.
-You are allowed to miss two classroom experiments without it affecting your class participation grade.
+You are allowed to miss two classroom experiments without affecting your class participation grade.

-The Midterm Exam will take place on October 20th from 4PM- 6pm.
-All material from the first six weeks is eligible to be covered on the midterm.
+The Midterm Exam will take place on 2pm Feb.
+10th (class meeting time) about 1.5-2 hours.
+All material from the first five weeks is eligible to be covered on the midterm.

 The Final Exam will take place during the final exam period scheduled by the university.
-It will be a 3-hour cumulative exam with an emphasis on material covered after the midterm.
+It will be a 3-hour cumulative and comprehensive final exam that covers the material from the whole semester.